-D&R Greenway Land Trust has internship programs for individuals interested in pursuing careers in the area of ecology, planning, conservation biology, botany and other subject areas.
+D&R Greenway Land Trust has internship programs for individuals interested in pursuing careers in ecology, planning, conservation biology, botany and other subject areas.
 The first internship was established in memory of Neil Upmeyer, a member of the Board of Trustees of D&R Greenway Land Trust for 14 years, serving as Chairman from January 1998 to December 2001.
 Under his leadership, D&R Greenway Land Trust greatly expanded its capacity to preserve land.
 Greenway Meadows Park in Princeton is but one of the many significant properties protected under his leadership.

 Neil Upmeyer Internship